-Research in Practice is committed to ensuring that researchinpractice.org.uk is easy to use and accessible for the widest possible audience whatever your ability or disability.
-We have designed our site focused on usability and accessibility, and we’ve made the website text as simple as possible to understand.
+Research in Practice is committed to ensuring that our website and resources are easy to use and accessible for the widest possible audience, whatever your ability or disability.
+We have designed our site focused on usability and accessibility, and we have made the website text as simple as possible to understand.
 We are committed to ongoing improvements in site accessibility.

-We hope that you find the researchinpractice.org.uk website easy to use.
+We hope that you find our website easy to use.
 Some users may wish to customise their computer settings to get the most accessible experience.
-If you would like some help with this, you may find the BBC My web my way website useful.
-AbilityNet has additional advice on making your device easier to use.
+If you would like some help with this, you may find the AbilityNet website useful.

-The researchinpractice.org.uk website has been designed to comply with W3C guidelines.
-We have aimed to adhere to all best practice guidelines and standards for usability and accessibility across the website, although there may be limitations in some areas.
+The Research in Practice website has been designed to comply with W3C guidelines.
+We aim to adhere to all best practice guidelines and standards for usability and accessibility across the website, although there may be limitations in some areas.
+If you have any difficulty using the site, or have suggestions for its improvement, please contact us.

 Browser Accessibility Options

-In addition to the accessibility features of this website, your internet browser (e.g. Internet Explorer, Firefox) provides ways for you to make this website easier to read.
+In addition to the accessibility features of this website, your internet browser (e.g., Edge, Firefox, Chrome) provides ways for you to make this website easier to read.
 You can change the text size, colour or font, change the background colour, or remove the images, leaving pages as text-only.

 The ‘help’ facility of your internet browser software will provide useful information on these and other accessibility options.
 Additional information on accessibility options can be found by following the links below: